openmrs/openmrs-eip/README.md

 The section is intended for developers wishing create a custom integration apps built on top of the EIP's OpenMRS watcher module.
 Please refer to the [example-app](./example-app) module as a guide.
 You will notice it's a simple maven spring boot project which includes a dependency on the openmrs-watcher module.
-The openmrs-watcher dependency comes with a default logback configuration file and writes the logs in your home directory under **openmrs-eip/logs** which is a hidden directory and another that can write to the console, this can be useful in a DEV environment and tests.
+The openmrs-watcher dependency comes with a default logback configuration file and writes the logs at `{USER.HOME}/.openmrs-eip/logs/openmrs-eip.log` where `{USER.HOME}` is the path to your user home directory, another that can write to the console, this can be useful in a DEV environment and tests.

 The `ExampleApplication` class contains the main method which bootstraps the spring application context.